strangebuttrue/bluewizard/README.md

 the blue wizard's grimoire

-patches and parts for VCV Rack by matt lavallee
+patches and selections for VCV Rack by matt lavallee

 strangebuttrue@gmail.com